virtualdataset/metagen-docs/README.md

 set of mods that allow for diagrams, etc.

 The fork lives at: https://github.com/jshook/mdbook.
-The docs are hosted from the gh-pages branch.
+The gh-pages are hosted from the docs subdirectory, and published via the publish.sh script.
+Make sure that the forked mdbook is in your bin path.